Immortal-here/Digital-Portfolio-X-Immortals/README.md

 The platform enables students to build an online identity beyond resumes, helping them present their capabilities effectively for academics, internships, placements, and personal branding.

-This project demonstrates practical knowledge of web development, UI/UX principles, structured data handling, and real-world application design, making it ideal for academic evaluation and portfolio showcase.

 ⭐ Key Features